wonsjb/MusicGenerator/README.md

 * train a model: `train-model learning/catalog learning/weights 100`

-That will take a while (over a day on my laptop)
+That will take a while (over a day on my laptop).
+If you want a quick result just to test it all works, replace 100 by 1

 * generate new music: `generate-music learning/catalog learning/weights learning/score 2000 0`